What Is Vegan Leather? Is it eco-friendly? And durable?

-There are few varieties of non-natural faux leather and most of them use PVC, which brings to the environment, including our food chain, dioxins.
+There are few varieties of non-natural faux leather and most of them use PVC and other plastics that pollute the environment with dioxins.
 Dioxins are one of the worst chemicals that are a by-product of many industrial processes.
 They can cause malfunction of immune and nervous systems, a damage to a liver, and a skin rash.

 They also raise significantly the chance of having cancer – up to tenfold increase.

-It has to be remembered that it can take plastics few hundred years to resolve.
-While it is happening, they release to the environment chemicals such as phthalates and Bisphenol A. They contribute to the rise of cancer, hormonal disruptions, and birth defects.
+While plastics resolve, they release to the environment chemicals such as phthalates and Bisphenol A. They contribute to the rise of cancer, hormonal disruptions, and birth defects.

 Plastic is a global problem.
-Tonnes of it are being dumped on daily basis into the oceans where they are moved by currents to form 4 big ocean garbage patches with the biggest one called Great Pacific Garbage Patch.
+Tonnes of it are being dumped on daily basis into the oceans where they are moved by currents to form 4 big ocean garbage patches.
 It causes a massive threat to the marine life, the environment, and animals.

 But what about humans?